Buying guide

 How to Choose

 Budget does not have to mean flimsy.
-Compare weight, head size, comfort, and forgiveness first, then decide whether spending a little more for a mid-tier frame gives you a longer runway.
+Compare weight, head size, comfort, and forgiveness first, then decide whether a mid-tier frame gives you a longer runway.